AjjMC/Void-Chains/README.md

   <img src="thumbnail.png" width="600">
 </p>

 Void Chains is a strategic PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
 As the name suggests, the action takes place in a void-based world, with two teams exploiting unique mechanics to eliminate their opponents and conquer the entire arena.
-A brief gallery of some of the game's features can be found [here](https://github.com/AjjMC/Void-Chains-Gallery).

 ## Downloading and Instructions